trajnovd/the-wild-oasis/README.md

 # The Wild Oasis

-Main Project in Darkos Folder
+Main Project in Darkos Folder.
+Built with React Query and Supabase